ErikDorstel/midiKnobs/README.md

 The 64 analog inputs are demultiplexed to 4 analog lines by using four 74HC4067 circuits.
 The schematic is stored in the documentation folder.

-The three byte MIDI output has the following format:
+The three bytes MIDI output has the following format:

     <0xBn><knob><value>